juweins/portfolio/001_event_stream_processing/Progress.md

 ### 5. Implemented the kafka consumer.

 This first version is a simple consumer based on BaseConsumer which allows custom polling.
 This was kind of a struggle, because testing the conumer is not that easy since it is a blocking function.
 For my intended implementation I have to alter the original use case for a kafka consumer.
 I overcome this by using a idle check to see if there are any messages in the queue.
 The consumer shuts down when there are no more messages for x subsequent polls.
 This is not the best solution, but it works for now.

+### 6. Wrapped the application in a clap CLI app.

+Today (02/18) I finally wrapped the application in a first version of an CLI app.
+This will be the main entry point and the targeted use case for the application.
+As described in the project outline, the binary can easily be deployed to a docker container or a VM.
+From this point on, it will just be a matter of developing a sequence of commands to be executed one after the other.